Have you brought home a new puppy and are wondering about how to make sure they don't guard their food bowl?

 Preventing Resource Guarding is All About Building Trust

 The first thing to consider is that resource guarding is a normal and natural canine behavior.
 Protecting one's resources proved quite advantageous for dogs throughout their history.
-It is instinctual to protect valuable resources in order to survive — dogs needed to find food and then keep others from taking it.
+It is instinctual to protect valuable resources in order to survive — dogs need to find food and then keep others from taking it.
 Humans do it.
 Dogs do it.
 But can you prevent instinctive behavior?

 I believe that we can certainly do things to prevent resource guarding tendencies from becoming a dangerous behavior issue.
 The most important thing is teaching your dog that they can trust you.
 That you aren't arbitrarily going to take things away from them.
-And that if you do take something away, they'll get something equal or better in return.
+And that if you take something away, they'll get something equal or better in return.
 It's all about creating the right associations for your new puppy.

 How Human Behavior Affects Resource Guarding